koterzynaszymon/moneynest/README.md

   - average daily spending
   - budget usage percentage
 - Add caching
-- Add wallets in a later version.
-Wallets should represent money sources such as bank account, cash, or savings, not categories.

 - Improve transaction amount display with consistent currency formatting.
 - Add deployment documentation.
 - Add other languages and currencies (for now the app only uses PLN and English language)